TechnionTDK/jbs-ir/README.md

 To access a specific core: `http://<machine-name>:<Solr-port>/#/<core-name>`.

-You can read about the most useful features we found in the Admin UI here****.
+You can read about the most useful features we found in the Admin UI in [Useful Admin UI Features](https://github.com/TechnionTDK/jbs-ir/wiki/Useful-Admin-UI-Features).

 ##Velocity UI for searching
 There is a basic UI for searching which you can access at: `http://<machine-name>:<Solr-port>/solr/<core-name>/browse`.